 3. 45-Degree Lateral Raise

-- Stand with feet shoulder-width apart, arms at your sides, bellybutton pulled toward the spine and shoulders down and back.
+- Stand with feet shoulder-width apart, holding dumbbells at your sides, bellybutton pulled toward your spine and shoulders down and back.

 - Raise your arms out to the side at a 45-degree angle, keeping your shoulders down and away from the ears.